 Anti-androgens are used to block the effects of excess androgen in the body.

-- Androgenetic alopecia (balding)
+• Androgenetic alopecia (balding)

-- Seborrhea (inflamed skin)
+• Seborrhea (inflamed skin)

-- Hirsutism (irregular hair growth), and
+• Hirsutism (irregular hair growth), and

-- High blood pressure (hypertension)
+• High blood pressure (hypertension)

 More seriously, long-term hormonal imbalances can cause serious issues like prostate cancer and breast cancer if not treated.
 Beyond your skin, it’s always in your best interest to balance your hormones.

-DIM for Acne
+DIM for pimple breakout

 DIM is a natural anti-androgen, binding to the androgen receptors and blocking excess androgen from attaching to those proteins.
 Not only that, but an overproduction of testosterone can sometimes be converted to estrogen — causing even more hormone havoc.

-Saw Palmetto for Acne
+Saw Palmetto for pimple breakout

 It can also decrease inflammation while supercharging the immune system to fight infection or other illness.

 Saw palmetto also contains several fatty acids like laurate, palmitate, oleate, and linoleate that keep the skin hydrated and nourished while reducing irritation.
-The effects of this supplement can go beyond hormone regulation to skin rehabilitation.
+The effects of this can go beyond hormone regulation to skin rehabilitation.

-Vitex for Acne
+Vitex for pimple breakout

 Vitex, also called chaste berry, is a long-used natural remedy for PMS pain and breast tenderness.

 Prolactin is a “modulating” hormone, similar to cortisol.
 It’s released in response to stress, pregnancy, and even injury.
-But too much prolactin for too long can lead to a wide variety of skin problems, including acne breakouts.
+But too much prolactin for too long can lead to a wide variety of skin problems, including pimple breakouts.

 But this isn’t just a hormone vs. skin issue.
 Prolactin impacts skin health by acting on the nervous system, creating a sort of “loop” between the endocrine system, nervous system, and skin.

-Finally, Vitex also seems to act on your acetylcholine and opioid receptors.
+Finally, Vitex also seems to act on acetylcholine and opioid receptors.
 That’s why it’s so useful for reducing inflammatory pain.

 DIM vs. Saw Palmetto vs. Vitex